Pioltello train derailment

 On 25 January 2018, a commuter train operated by Trenord derailed in Pioltello when two of its carriages came off the track en route to Milan.
-The incident left 3 women dead and more than 100 people injured, of whom 46 needed medical assistance in hospital.
-5 of them were in critical condition.
+The incident left three women dead and more than 100 people injured, of whom 46 needed medical assistance in hospital.
+Five of them were in critical condition.

 Accident

 At about 7:00 local time, a passenger train was travelling from Cremona to Milano Porta Garibaldi when two of the carriages derailed and came to a rest at an angle.

 The accident occurred between the Pioltello-Limito station and the Segrate station.

-Train operator Trenord say that the train was travelling at normal speed when the derailment occurred.
-Witnesses say that the train trembled for a few minutes just before the accident.
+Train operator Trenord said that the train was travelling at normal speed when the derailment occurred.
+Witnesses said that the train experienced vibrations for a few minutes before the accident.

 Investigation

-Italian police began an investigation into the possible cause of the accident and said that a problem with a track switch could be the reason why the derailment occurred.
+Italian police began an investigation into the accident and said that a problem with a track switch could have caused the derailment.
 A broken rail on a section of jointed track 2.3 km from the crash site was later identified as the cause of the derailment.
 That section of track was scheduled for replacement.